Bits-Please-UNSW/ZEIT3118-ITP4-2022/README.md

 The Data Anomaly Recognition Tool (DART) is a software package designed primarily to detect and display abnormal data collected from smart industrial controllers​, using machine learning analysis.
-As a secondary function, the package is also designed to collect temperature and humidity telemetry from a CrowPi kit.
+As a secondary function, the package is also designed to collect temperature and humidity telemetry from a CrowPi kit, using a DHT11 sensor.

 NOTES:
 DART Web App is designed for Apache2 webserver version 2.4.53, using PHP version 7.4.28 All back-end scripts use Python version 3.9.2

-Please see requirements.txt for all Python3 package requirements/dependencies
+Please see requirements.txt for the relevant Python3 package requirements/dependencies